funsocietyirc/fsociety-chrome-ext/README.md

 ## About
 \#fsociety Chrome Extension is an effort to unify the \#fsociety IRC experience of community, IronY's efforts with MrNodeBot, and the web.

-The extension will eventually be made public for all our users on the Chrome Web Store.
-Temporary installation instructions can be found below.
+## Installation
+The production version is available in the Chrome Web Store: https://chrome.google.com/webstore/detail/fsociety-extension/mfkfglefgcaagakgklmlbajpgibdfcdd

 ## Features